-Examples of violations and corresponding consecutive quences may include, but are not innited to.

-Possession and/or use of inappropriate objects (matches, lighters, laser pointers, etc.) Each offense: confiscation, parent/guardian must pick up item from administrators in
+• Possession and/or use of inappropriate objects (matches, lighters, laser pointers, etc.)

-main office

-Detention may be assigned

-Repeated offenses will be treated as
+- confiscation, parent/guardian must pick up item from administrators in main office - Detention may be assigned - Repeated offenses will be treated as insubordinate behavior

-insubordinate behavior

 D. Violent or Substantially Disruptive Behavior/Harassment: Students are expected to treat others with respect at all times at the middle and high schools.